JAlcocerT/JAlcocerT/content/docs/CoolResources/diagrams_ppts.md

 Thanks to mermaidJs, we can make cool **diagrams as a code**

-And you can use it for free at: <mermaid.live>
+And you can use it for free at: https://mermaid.live/edit

 ### Python Diagrams